-From Inception through March 31, 2013, research and development expenses, in the total amount of \$2,566,000, recorded following the Merger with I/P, consist primarily of the cost of our development team of \$1,277,000 and related stock-based compensation cost \$934,000.
+From Inception through June 30, 2013, research and development expenses, in the total amount of \$3,150,000, recorded following the Merger with I/P, consist primarily of the cost of our development team of \$1,522,000 and related stock-based compensation cost \$1,128,000.

 We anticipate that research and development costs incurred in connection with our core mobile services may decrease over time.
-In particular, in March 2013, we reduced research and development personnel.
-In addition, we now focus our efforts towards finding new technologies and local intellectual property.
-We expect that following the above-mentioned reorganization, should we seek to introduce new products, or new business opportunities, such as a merger or acquisition relating to our technology, our research and development costs would be expected to increase.
+In particular, in March 2013, we reduced research and development personnel in Israel.
+In addition, we now focus our efforts towards finding and developing new technologies and intellectual property.
+As part of this effort we are seeking to introduce new products or technology either through internal development or through merger or acquisition.
+As such, our research and development costs may increase over time.
+We are currently focusing on research and development in the cognitive radio space including building on the technology licensed from Virginia Tech.